jimburton/M269/tutorials/practice-block-one/README.md

 ## Discussion

+1. What is the importance of the `clone` method?
-1. What is the time complexity of `member`?
+2. What is the time complexity of `member`?
-2. What is the time complexity of `intersection`?
+3. What is the time complexity of `intersection`?
-3. The fact that our implementation uses a linked list means it is not very efficient.
+4. The fact that our implementation uses a linked list means it is not very efficient.
 Could we use a more efficient data structure to implement the Set ADT?
 Bear in mind that we can't guarantee that the objects in our set can be ordered.
 If we could find a more